Domiii/dbux/README.md

 # TODO

 ## TODO (dbux-code + dbux-data only)
-* [playback] finish first version of playback feature (v0.1)
 * [applicationList] add a new TreeView (name: `dbuxApplicationList`) below the `dbuxContentView`
    * shows all applications in `allApplications`
    * lets you switch between them by clicking on them (can use `allApplications.setSelectedApplication`)
-* [dbuxContextView] display root contexts of all runs
-   * when clicked, go to first trace in context
 * [callstackView]
    * NOTE: a callstack is actually a single slice of a complex call graph over time
    * render callstack of "context of `traceSelection.selected`" all the way to its root